WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 The movie ends with a scene that teases a possible 3rd entry, but with the way this sequel is handled, I can't say that I'm that excited.
-The first movie was good on its own, a dumb popcorn movie with gore, a masked killer out for blood, and that should have been enough.
+The first movie was good on its own, a dumb popcorn movie with gore deaths and a masked killer out for blood and that should have been enough.
 Chromeskull: Laid To Rest 2, as much as I find its attempts to flesh itself out commendable, didn't feel solid enough in its efforts to earn my approval, but this might just be me since I'm reading a couple of horror junkies out there actually liking this.
 Maybe I'm just a guy who appreciates simplicity, or maybe I'm an idiot.
 Eitherways, Chromeskull?
 You should have been Laid to Rest.
 Period.

 (Because, seriously.
 Bashed.
 Skull.
 Even if you survived, you're more likely be a vegetable after that.)

 1 male shot offcamera